b4rton/osx-tor/README.md

 TEST THAT TOR IS RUNNING
 ========================

-ENTER NEW COMMAND (~) > torify curl -s https://check.torproject.org | grep Congratulations
+ENTER NEW COMMAND (~) > curl --proxy socks5h://curl:curl@127.0.0.1:9050/ https://check.torproject.org | grep Congratulations

       Congratulations.
 This browser is configured to use Tor.